jon-jacky/home/commonplace.md

   tenderness, between harsh asceticism and insane attachment to the delights of this world, between hatred and goodness, always running to extremes."

+  "Between hellish oppresion and the most childish amusements, between horrible hard-heartedness and tearful tenderness, the populace staggers like a giant with a child's head ... the people lived in extremes."

-  That third paragraph above with "like a giant" is quoted from another translation in Wheel of Fortune by David Horspool in *TLS*, Apr 30, 2021, p.
+  That last paragraph with "like a giant" is quoted from another translation in Wheel of Fortune by David Horspool in *TLS*, Apr 30, 2021, p.
 10. The following article on p.
 11-12, Love and Death by Alexander Murray, is a review of the new translaton by Diane Webb,